ahlstromcj/seq66/README.md

 ## Recent Changes

-    *   Version 0.98.6:
+    *   Version 0.98.7:
         *   Added a "Pattern Fix" dialog to allow a whole pattern to be shifted, quantized, and changed in length all at once.
 Useful for fixing a badly played pattern or scaling the duration.
         *   Fixed issue of leftover child windows of qseqeditframe64.
         *   Removed odd beat-widths from time signature dropdowns.
-The user can still enter odd values manually.
+Can still enter odd values manually.
-        *   Refactored all drop-down lists to use the settings module.
+        *   Refactored drop-down lists to use the settings module.
-        *   Tightend string_to_xxx() functions and used them in lieu of the std::stoxxx() functions.
+        *   Tightend string_to_xxx() functions and replaced the std::stoxxx()
+        *   functions to avoid throwing exceptions.
         *   Trying to get rolls, time, data, and event panes to line up no matter what the Qt theme is.
+        *   Tightening the setting of performer modification when sequence changes occur, to reduce unnecessary prompts to save.
+        *   Tightened the saving of WRK and MIDI files.
     *   Version 0.98.6:
         *   Revisited issue #41 to make sure "Quit" is "Hide" under NSM.
 Also fixed issue with the "newtune.midi" default name.